trezzuri/erpnext-docs/docs/en/CRM/linkedin-settings.md

 # LinkedIn Settings

 LinkedIn related settings like OAuth can be configured here.
-ERPNext needs access to the API through which the post is shared and achieved using OAuth 2.0 Authentication Protocol.
+SOMA needs access to the API through which the post is shared and achieved using OAuth 2.0 Authentication Protocol.

 ## 1. How to set up LinkedIn Developer App

 You must have LinkedIn Developer App for your company.
-ERPNext interacts with this App for sharing the post.
+SOMA interacts with this App for sharing the post.

 ### 1.1 Create LinkedIn Developer App